10 Docker Interview Questions & Answers for DevOps & Cloud Engineers

 Question 7: How does networking between containers work?

-However, they can only reach each other by IP unless you create a user-defined bridge network.
+Catch is, on that default network they can only find each other by IP.
+Not great.
+The fix is a user-defined bridge network.

 📌 Example: